Why a Strong Design Brief Is Crucial for Project Success

 Step 3: Include Details About Your Target Audience

-This tip may be less evident than the first two, and, likely, you should have realized that this is part of creating a design brief.
-However, it's not a good idea to wait until the end of the project to bring up that your design will be primarily shown to people over 60 years old.
+While this may not be as intuitively obvious as the first two, there is a good chance you have anticipated this as part of the design brief.
+However, it is not advisable to wait until the end of the project to mention that your design is intended for people over sixty.

 Step 4: Get Clear About the Scope of the Design Project